vNeeL-code/A.G.I.-A.S.I./Whitepaper.md

 **Hybrid Architectures:**
 Integration of on-device inference (for latency-critical tasks) with cloud orchestration (for compute-intensive tasks) could provide optimal balance.

-**Formalized Δ/∇ Protocol:**
+**Formalized interleaved reasoning:**
-Standardization of the YAML communication protocol as an open specification would enable broader ecosystem adoption and tool development.
+Standardization of the dual channel and metadata in foundational model output.
+This prompt, as an open specification would enable broader ecosystem adoption and tool development.

 **Federated Learning:**
 Enabling privacy-preserving sharing of orchestration strategies across users could accelerate collective intelligence growth while maintaining data sovereignty.
+Educating users what data they need to provide for desired function relative to data they already provide.

 **AR/VR Integration:**
-Extension to Quest/Vision Pro environments demonstrated in proof-of-concept (Copilot hologram + Gemini TTS + Claude browser positioned as peripheral "DBZ scouter" display).
+Extension to Quest/Vision Pro environments demonstrated in proof-of-concept (Copilot hologram + Gemini TTS + Claude browser positioned as peripheral display.

 ---